tudelft3d/website/opendata/noise3d/en.md

 ## Method and example data

 Our method aims to achieve high detail and accuracy, while keeping the resulting files small and adhering to the requirements and limitations of the currently available noise simulation software on the market.

+### Version 02
 With version 0.2 we deliver 3 input layers for 3D noise studies, namely

 1. building models (gebouwen),
 2. ground types with noise reflection/absorption factors (bodemvlakken), and